Premium FeatureAWS Glue

 Overview of AWS Glue Setup

-Your AWS Glue jobs need to run from a private subnet that is allowed to connect to the Internet via a NAT Gateway.
+Your AWS Glue jobs need to run from a private subnet that is allowed to connect to your data sources (Intranet or Internet) via a NAT Gateway.

 - Create a VPC and set a tag name to help identify the resources being provisioned.